fohrloop/wakepy/DEV.md

 ## Installing for development

 Requirements:
-- At least of of the supported Python versions installed (see README.md and/or tox.ini).
+- At least one of the supported Python versions installed (see README.md and/or tox.ini).
 - pip >= 21.3 (for pyproject.toml support)

 Install in editable state with the `dev` requirements: